 Transit NYC Ferry gets stuck in East River after leaving Pier 11, NYPD says An NYC Ferry got stuck in the East River after hitting a submerged pylon on Monday, Nov.
 27, 2017, police said.
 Photo Credit: NYPD By Nicole Brown email@example.com @ncb417 Updated November 28, 2017 8:17 AM Print Share fbShare Tweet Email About 120 people were rescued Monday evening after an NYC Ferry boat struck a submerged pylon in the East River and got stuck, police said.
 The boat, operated by Hornblower, hit the pylon at about 5 p.m. after it left Pier 11 in lower Manhattan, heading for the Rockaways.
 The collision left two holes in the hull of the boat, causing water to leak onto the vessel, cops said.
 The NYPD’s Harbor and Aviation Units and the FDNY responded and safety removed 114 passengers and seven crew members from the boat, officials said.
 They returned to Pier 11, and boarded two other boats.
 There were no injuries, according to police.
 The boat, named The Zelinsky, was not one of the new NYC Ferry vessels, Mayor Bill de Blasio’s office said.
 “We are glad all passengers were safely disembarked and regret the inconvenience,” Melissa Grace, a spokeswoman for de Blasio, said in a statement.
 “NYC Ferry will operate on a normal schedule Tuesday.”
 Officials were pumping water from the vessel Monday night in order to move it, Grace said.
 By Nicole Brown firstname.lastname@example.org @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.